Cyclone Idai: Six months on your donations are helping people rebuild their lives

 Thanks to your generosity, our front line Church networks across Mozambique and Zimbabwe have reached vulnerable communities with life-saving food, clean water, and hygiene kits.
-Our experienced Caritas aid workers continue to work around the clock to get aid to where it's needed, a lifeline to families made homeless by the flood waters of Cyclone Idai, (14 March) and Cyclone Kenneth (25 April).
+Six months on, our experienced Caritas aid workers continue to work around the clock to get aid to where it's needed, a lifeline to families made homeless by the flood waters of Cyclone Idai (14 March) and Cyclone Kenneth (25 April).